 volume or locally).
 As with using Time Machine, the drive should be formatted as Mac OS Extended

-for best compatibility with OS X. (If yours is formatted as a FAT32 Windows volume, you should erase and
+for best compatibility with macOS.
+(If yours is formatted as a FAT32 Windows volume, you should erase and

 reformat the drive using Disk Utility.)